WICG/visual-viewport/README.md

 ```
 view = {
-    double offsetX; // Relative to the layout viewport
+    double offsetLeft; // Relative to the layout viewport
-    double offsetY; // and read-only.
+    double offsetTop; // and read-only.

-    double pageX;  // Relative to the document
+    double pageLeft;  // Relative to the document
-    double pageY;  // and read-only.
+    double pageTop;  // and read-only.

     double width;  // Read-only and excludes the scrollbars
     double height; // if present.
 These values give the number